-To analyze the relation between liquidity constraint and capital growth as well as GDP growth, we present a reduce-form model of Kiyotaki & Moore(2019) to describe the relation between liquidity constraint and capital formation as well as total output1.
+To analyze the relations between liquidity constraints and capital growth as well as GDP growth, we present a reduce-form model of Kiyotaki & Moore(2019) to describe their relations2.

 Supposed that there is a continuum of agents with measure 1.
-Each of them has a utility over consumption of goods as following:
+Each of them has a utility over consumption of goods given by: